ietf-wg-cellar/matroska-specification/notes.md

 * or one `ReferenceBlock` with the timestamp value "0" corresponding to a self or unknown reference.

-The lack of `ReferenceBlock` would mean such a frame is a RAP and seeking on that frame that actually depends on other frames **MAY** create bogus output or even crash.
+The lack of `ReferenceBlock` would mean such a frame is a RAP and seeking on that frame that actually depends on other frames may create bogus output or even crash.

 * Same frame that references another frame put inside a BlockGroup but the reference could not be recovered, with the EBML tree shown as XML: